Return to the essay table of contents

 Soon far beyond puzzlement or questioning she was in bed with him,

-Stroking his penis to rise, and held his shoulders and brought him to herself - "All right."
+Stroking his penis to rise, and held his shoulders and brought him to herself -

 There Yehudi happily went, caught in the tight warmth that melted around him,